 Medicare will stop paying for your benefits once you run out of days.
-The way to get your benefits to reset is to be out of the nursing home for 60 consecutive days.
+Getting your benefits reset is to be out of the nursing home for 60 consecutive days.

 Figuring out how to care for yourself when nursing home care becomes necessary can be difficult.
 Getting financial help from Medicare for that specific type of care is especially hard.

-But our licensed insurance agents are more than willing to consult with you about coverage and options.
+However, our licensed insurance agents are more than willing to consult you about coverage and options.
 The agents can help you look into Medicare Supplemental plans that could assist in extending benefits for this type of care.